sa-tre/satre-specification/docs/source/standard.md

 :name: tab-end-user-user-interface
 * - Statement
   - Guidance
-* - A TRE must be accessed via a user interface accessible using commonly available applications.
   - Mandatory?
+* - A TRE should be accessed via a user interface accessible using commonly available applications.
   - TREs which allow users to connect from their own devices should not require the installation of any bespoke TRE application on the user's device.
     In practice a web browser is the most common way to achieve this.
   - Recommended